zuccha/smw-code/sprites/orbinaut/README.txt

    graphics via Lunar Magic.
 You can change "80" into any free ExGFX number.
 4. Open "Super GFX Bypass" menu in Lunar Magic and change "SP4" to "80" (or the number of your choice).
+5. In Lunar Magic, open the "Palette Editor" and import `Palettes/orbinaut.pal`.
-5. Run PIXI.
+6. Run PIXI.
-6. Insert the sprite in Lunar Magic with the "Insert Manual..." command.
+7. Insert the sprite in Lunar Magic with the "Insert Manual..." command.
 The sprite accepts four extra bytes and the extra bit; their behavior is described in detail in `PIXI/sprites/orbinaut.asm`.